nefilim/pinger/README.md

 1. Clone this repo locally where you have space to host the data gathered (one GB should be plenty!)
 1. [Install Docker 17.12.0+ (preferably 18.02.0+)](https://docs.docker.com/install/)
 1. [Install the latest Docker Compose](https://docs.docker.com/compose/install/)
-1. Create directories for data for storage:
+1. Create directories for data for storage (in the cloned directory):
   * `mkdir grafana-data prometheus-data`
   * `chown 472 grafana-data`